Social Order Maintenance Act

 This Act shall apply to offenses committed within the territory of the Republic of China.

-An offense committed on a Republic of China vessel or aircraft outside its territory, shall be considered an offense committed within the territory thereof.
+An offense committed on a Republic of China vessel or aircraft outside its jurisdiction is considered an offense committed within it.

 Article 5

-The term “not less than”, ”up to“ or “within” preceding a number in this Act, shall include the given number.
+The term “not less than, ”up to, “ or “within” preceding a number in this Act shall include the number specified.

 Article 6

-The disperse, inspection, prohibition or dissuasion order prescribed in this Act shall be issued in writing but may be given verbally in case of urgent situations.
+Orders for dissolution, inspection, prohibition, or dissuasion prescribed in this Act shall be issued in writing but may be given verbally in case of urgent situations.

 Chapter 2 Liability